-The main political campaign tool for winning an election is communication: communicating the values, benefits, solutions to the masses’ challenges; telling voters how you want to solve their problems, what you stand for, why electorates should vote for you compare to the opponent(s), etc.
+The main political campaign tool for winning an election is communication: communicating the values, benefits, and solutions to the masses’ challenges; telling voters how you want to solve their problems, what you stand for, and why electorates should vote for you compared to the opponent(s), etc.

-However, the masses have to be aware of the candidate to vote for, its pedigree, and what it can do for them if elected, and then any other thing will follow.
+However, the masses have to be aware of the candidate to vote for, its pedigree, and what it can do for them if elected, and then other things will follow.

 Ensure that those who are supporting you have their PVC.
 There is no need to have 10 million followers on Facebook, Instagram and Twitter who are fighting for you online but none of them has a PVC.
 Please have a massive “get your PVC campaign” to ensure that all your voters have their voters’ cards.
 Ensure that on the day of the election that all your voters will also go out and vote